Which programming languages are supported?

 Does TOCR recognise greyscale and colour images?

-TOCR will accept these images, but they are automatically converted to black and white before processing.
-We strongly recommned scanning in black and white, or converting to black and white before you send an image to the engine.
+TOCR will accept these images, but they are converted to black and white before processing.
+We have 9 different colour conversion algorithms to choose from.

 How does the lexicon work?